Aroldis Chapman: Early life

-Chapman was born in Holguín, Cuba, on February 28, 1988.
+Albertín Aroldis Chapman de la Cruz was born on February 28, 1988, in Holguín, Cuba.
 He lived in a three-room house with his parents and two sisters.
 Chapman's father was a boxing trainer and then later worked for the city.
 His mother did not work outside the home.
 Chapman's paternal grandparents had emigrated from Jamaica to Cuba in order to get a better education.
 The Chapmans, whose last name can be traced to English settlers in Jamaica in the late 1600s, were not a prominent family.

 A friend of Chapman invited him to join a local baseball team at the age of 15.
 He began playing as a first baseman until the coach noticed that Chapman could throw well enough to become a pitcher, which Chapman began in 2003.

 Professional career

 Cuban career

 Chapman joined the Holguín Sabuesos of the Cuban National Series League for the 2005–06 season and played through the 2008–09 season.
 In 3272/3 career innings, Chapman compiled a 24–19 win–loss record, a 3.74 earned run average (ERA), and 365 strikeouts.
 For the 2008–09 season, he compiled a 11–4 record with a 4.03 ERA, 130 strikeouts, and 1181/3 innings pitched.
-He was used mainly as a starting pitcher during his time with the Sabuesos, although he made 11 relief appearances in the 2007 season, where he compiled 7 saves.
+He was used mainly as a starting pitcher during his time with the Sabuesos, although he made 11 relief appearances in the 2007 season, where he compiled seven saves.

-Chapman was part of the Cuban national team at the 2007 Pan American Games and the 2009 World Baseball Classic.

 Defection and American career

 After a failed attempt to defect in the spring of 2008, Chapman reported to Havana to meet with Cuban president Raúl Castro who gave him a conditional reprieve, suspending him for the remainder of the National Series season and also keeping him off Cuba's national team for the 2008 Summer Olympics but allowing him to return to the National Series and play in the WBC in 2009.

-Chapman successfully defected from Cuba while in Rotterdam, Netherlands where the Cuban national team was participating in the World Port Tournament on July 1, 2009; Chapman walked out the front door of the team hotel and entered into an automobile driven by an acquaintance.
+Chapman successfully defected from Cuba while in Rotterdam, Netherlands, where the Cuban national team was participating in the World Port Tournament on July 1, 2009; Chapman walked out the front door of the team hotel and entered into an automobile driven by an acquaintance.
 Gerardo Concepción defected from the Cuban national team in the same tournament.
 Chapman eventually established residency in Andorra and petitioned MLB to be granted free agent status.